dumbo1985/dotfiles/README.md

 # dotfiles

-Dotfiles for my development on mac.
+Dotfiles on my mac.
 I'll create a branch for Ubuntu.

 ## 一、Install